 In March of 2014, Russian-backed separatists began to forcibly take control of large areas of east Ukraine.
-They started riots, invaded government buildings, and set up roadblocks.
-They were opposed to the Ukraine revolution, favoring the ousted pro-Russian president Viktor Yanukovych.
+They started riots, invaded government buildings and set up roadblocks.
+They were opposed to the Ukraine revolution, favouring the ousted pro-Russian president Viktor Yanukovych.
 With him gone and the country moving towards Europe, the separatists took up arms.

 As neither side advances, the two self-declared separatist states of the Donetsk and Luhansk People's Republic are working on gaining legitimacy.
 They declared independence in 2014 when the conflict started.
 Despite the violence displacing around 1.7 million people they don't view themselves as separatists, but as liberators, and their politics is infused by nostalgia for Stalinism.

 The Donetsk People's Republic (DNR) is the most prominent separatist group, and they've set up a state of the same name.
 They don't offer up access to the region as often as they used to – and they've banned many journalists – but they let me in.
 They did so on the condition that I'd be allocated a minder for my stay.